Market Efficient Portfolios in a Systemic Economy: Introduction

 Asset purchases and sales triggered by financial constraints push asset prices away from fundamental values (\cite{shleifer1992liquidation}), a form of inefficiency that we analyze in a systemic economy.
 Typically, when a firm must sell assets to fulfill a financial constraint, the potential buyers with the highest valuation for the asset are other firms belonging to the same industry or investors with appropriate expertise.
 Those firms are likely to be in a similar financial situation, and thus unable to supply liquidity.
 The buyers of these assets are then outsiders, who value these assets less.
 A symmetric argument holds if the firm executes inflow-driven purchases.

 When a firm impacts asset prices through its trading actions, other market participants who happen to hold the same assets on their balance sheets are also affected, and may in turn violate their financial constraints, making it necessary for them to take trading actions.
-Through this process, the trading risk becomes {\it systemic}, i.e, it imposes cascading effects on asset prices and recursively impacts the equity of market participants through common asset ownership.
+Through this process, the trading risk becomes {\it systemic}, i.e, it imposes cascading effects on asset prices and impacts the equity of market participants through common asset ownership.

 We consider an economy consisting of leveraged institutions (henceforth, called \emph{banks}) that track a fixed leverage ratio.
 Empirically, this behavior has been well documented for commercial banks in the United States, see, e.g., \cite*{adrian2010liquidity}.
 After a shock hits an asset class, prices change and so does the bank's leverage ratio.
 To fulfill the financial constraint of targeting its leverage, the bank must then liquidate or purchase assets, depending on whether the experienced shock was positive or negative.
-Banks trade assets with other non-banking institutions that we model collectively as a representative nonbanking sector, assumed to have a downward sloping demand function as in \cite{capponi2015price}.
+Banks trade assets with other nonbanking institutions that we model collectively as a representative nonbanking sector, assumed to have a downward sloping demand function as in \cite{capponi2015price}.
 The equilibrium price of the asset is uniquely pinned down by the point at which the demand of the banking and nonbanking sector intersect.

-We study market efficiency, measured by the mean squared deviation of fundamental capitalization, where all banks' portfolios are valued at the fundamental values, from market capitalization where banks' portfolios are valued at the market prices.
+We study market efficiency, measured by the mean squared deviation of fundamental market capitalization, where all assets are valued at the fundamental values, from market capitalization where assets are valued at market prices.
 The latter prices internalize the pressure imposed by trading activities, as banks leverage or deleverage in response to exogenous shocks to asset values.
 Clearly, the closer prices are to their fundamental values, the more efficient the market is.